stripe-samples/checkout-one-time-payments/README.md

 ## How to run locally

 There are two integrations: `client-only` and `client-and-server`.
 The following are instructions on how to run the `client-and-server` integration.
-For `client-only` setup instructions see [client-only/client/README.md](./client-only/client/README.md)
+For `client-only` setup instructions see the READMEs in [client-only/client/html/README.md](./client-only/client/html/README.md) or [client-only/client/react-cra/README.md](./client-only/client/react-cra/README.md).

 This sample includes 5 server implementations in Java, JavaScript (Node), PHP, Python, and Ruby.
 All servers implement the same routes for the client to communicate with.
 There is a HTML + Vanilla JavaScript as well as a React client implemention available.